awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-getting-started-create.md

 1. Under **Permissions**, choose **Service\-managed permissions**\.

    If trusted access with AWS Organizations is disabled, a banner displays\.
-Trusted access is required in order to create or update a stack set with service\-managed permissions\.
+Trusted access is required to create or update a stack set with service\-managed permissions\.
 Only the account administrator in the organization master account has permissions to [enable trusted access](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-orgs-enable-trusted-access.html)\.
 ![\[Enable trusted access banner.\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/console-stackset-service-managed-permissions.png)

 1. Choose **Next** to proceed and to enable trusted access if not already enabled\.